vulinh64/vulinh64.github.io/blog/2025-07-21-funny-java-comments.md

 ![not sparta](img/2025-07-21-img-0004.png)

-I won't dive too deep into ancient Sparta's grim traditions, but the `NaiveHuffman` comment about tossing bits "off the cliff (is this Sparta?)" is a cheeky nod to their ruthless practice of discarding the unfit.
+I won't dive deep into ancient Sparta's rather grim traditions, but the `NaiveHuffman` comment about tossing bits "off the cliff (is this Sparta?)" is a brilliant nod to their notorious practice of, well, discarding what they deemed unfit.

-Written before 300 made "This is Sparta!" iconic, it's a fun way to describe shifting out used bits in HPACK's bit-manipulation dance.
-Could have been better with the image of Leonidas kicking away the Persian messenger.
+This comment was written before the movie *300* turned "This is Sparta!" into a cultural phenomenon, making it an even more delightful piece of geek history.
+It's a wonderfully dramatic way to describe the mundane process of shifting out used bits in HPACK's bit-manipulation algorithm.

+Though honestly, it would've been absolutely perfect with an image of King Leonidas dramatically kicking away the Persian messenger.
+Missed opportunity, JDK team!

 </details>

-## Yes, Truncate that Sucker!
+## Yes, Truncate That Sucker!

 <details>